cleo/connector-batchapi/README.md

 LJBXI_99080-orpug-12738
 ```

+> Note that when CSV output format is selected (see [Formatting Results](#-formatting-results)) the password is left in place in the result record in `${data.accept.password}` so that it can be mapped into the desired CSV output.
+The `generated passwords` result block is also omitted for CSV output. `${data.accept.password}` is still encrypted by an _export password_ as described.

 ## [&LessLess;](#-password-generation-) Configuration Reference [&GreaterGreater;](#-request-processing-) ##

 This table describes the options that control the Batch API utility, both in its command line and Harmony connector packagings.
 Note that the profile management options are available for the command line only&mdash;in Harmony you create separate connections of type `BatchAPI` to achive the same effect.